frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/address-template.md

 <!-- add-breadcrumbs -->
 # Address Template

+**Address template can store different formats of addressed based on the region.**

 Each region has its own way of defining addresses.
 To manage multiple address formats for your Documents (like Quotations, Purchase Invoices etc.), you can create country-wise **Address Templates**.

 To access address template, go to: